saitamasahil/skyscraper/docs/CONFIGINI.md

 #### unattend

 When generating a game list Skyscraper will check if it already exists and ask if you want to overwrite it.
 And it will also ask if you wish to skip existing game list entries.
 By enabling this option Skyscraper will _always_ overwrite an existing game list and _never_ skip existing entries, in other words: the game list will be newly created.
-This is useful when scripting Skyscraper to avoid the need for user input.
+This is flag useful for example when scripting Skyscraper to avoid the need for user input.

 Default value: `false`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<FRONTEND>]`, `[<SCRAPER>]`